sjmikler/pytorch-symbolic/docs/quick_start.md

 ### Use custom functions on Symbolic Tensors

-If you want to use function from `torch.nn.functional` or basically any custom function in your model, you have a few options.
+If you want to use a function from `torch.nn.functional` or basically any custom function in your model, you have a few options.
-The recommended way is to wrap it in a `nn.Module`.
+The recommended way is to wrap it in a `torch.nn.Module`.

-As an example, let's say this is the function you want to use:
+As an example, let us say this is the function you want to use:

 ```python
 from torch import nn